charlesbrandt/public/system/administration/remote_desktop.md

 via:
 http://www.olij.co.uk/whitenoise/set-up-vnc-with-a-ubuntu-server-and-mac-client-simple-ssh-tunnel/

-### Separate Desktop
+#### Separate Desktop

 An alternative approach is to launch a new virtual desktop that is not available on the console.
 For this you'll want to use something like "tightvncserver".

     tightvncserver
     sudo ufw allow 5901

-Consider if you need a full blown GUI in this case... it may be easier to just work at the command line.
+Consider if you need a full blown GUI in this case... it may be easier to just work at the command line over [SSH](ssh.md).

 To start tightvncserver at boot, you'll need an init script